MooersLab/pymolsnips/psnipsLog.md

 ## Week 7
 	Monday Dec 9, 2019 | 12:00-4:00pm (4)
-	   Blaine added links between categories and the tables of snippets Tuesday Dec 10, 2019 | 12:00-4:00pm (4)
+	   Blaine added links between categories and the tables of snippets Updated Lighttable with a GIF
+	   Added some detailed installation instructions for gedit Tuesday Dec 10, 2019 | 12:00-4:00pm (4)
 	Wednesday Dec 11, 2019 | 12:00-4:00pm (4)
 	Thursday Dec 12, 2019 | 12:00-4:00pm (4)